idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 {%include blob_image.html src="magic/2_year_old_unicorn.jpeg" %}

-Did a magic trick for a kid, kid kept the card in his back pack for a year, and always showed it to folks.
+Did a magic trick for a kid, kid kept the card in his backpack for a year, and always showed it to folks.

-Anniversary card, a waitress saw me and some magicians at the bar, and said, 20 years ago, a magician did this trick, and I've carried this card in my wallet ever since.
+Anniversary card, a waitress saw me and some magicians at the bar, and said, "20 years ago, a magician did this trick, and I've carried this card in my wallet ever since."

 #### Bar Magic